gpolak/FGTranslator/README.md

 }];
 ```

-**Note:** Translations are one-shot operations.
+> Note that translations are one-shot operations.
 You need to instantiate a new `FGTranslator` object for each translation.

 ## Fancy Stuff